 This exhibition project also served as an introduction to the processes involved in entering exhibitions.
 Students were asked to describe their work and provide a brief biographical sketch and artist's statement-the latter not necessarily easy for students at the beginning of their artistic careers.
 This process prepared the students to take on the role of jurors for this summer's Central New York Book Arts exhibition, which they will jury as part of the class under the instructor's supervision.
 By serving as jurors they will have the opportunity to apply their experiences from the class, and to critically assess current works by practicing book artists.
 Central New York Book Arts will open in this space after May 18.

 Syracuse University Library, "The Art of the Book, the Book as Art" (2007).
-Library and Librarians' Publication.
-Paper 32.
+Libraries' and Librarians' Publications.
+32.